-The Board has a fiduciary responsibility to ensure that the interests of members and beneficiaries are properly safeguarded over the long term.
+While the Board recognizes the financial impact these rate increases will have on state and local governments, it has a fiduciary responsibility to ensure that the interests of members and beneficiaries are properly safeguarded.
 This responsibility is embodied in the law and in the New Hampshire Constitution (Part I, Article 36-a), which protects trust fund assets for the exclusive purpose of providing benefits, requires Trustees to set actuarially sound employer contribution rates, and requires employers to annually pay those rates in full.

-We are pleased to report that at the close of the fiscal year, the retirement system's net position restricted for pension and OPEB was \$9,207.6 billion, an increase of approximately

-\$333.4 million over the prior fiscal year, and an all-time high for the plan.
+At the close of the fiscal year, the retirement system's net position held in trust was \$9.134 billion, a decrease of approximately \$74 million over the prior fiscal year.